Toronto’s Major Streets Policy: Unlocking Midrise Housing and Local Business Opportunities

 Challenges Ahead

-While the policy opens the door, construction realities remain a hurdle:
+While zoning changes open the door, construction realities remain a hurdle:

 • High land costs make small-scale apartment projects financially challenging.